zer0cache/matic-docs/docs/nightfall/faq/faq.md

 There are two types of transactions that bear different costs:

 - On-chain transactions: These transactions are sent to the smart contract and require gas fees on Ethereum to be mined.
 Any proposer can take this transaction and put it in a block.
 Currently, `deposit` and `finalize withdrawal` are on-chain transactions.
 - Off-chain transactions: These transactions are sent directly to the proposer.
 Currently, all `transfer` and `withdrawals` are configured as off-chain transactions.
-These transactions cost `1 MATIC` paid in the PoS network.

 ## Which tokens can I use on Nightfall Network?
 The following tokens are operative on Nightfall: